kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 - Kubernetes system requirements:
   - if running on linux:
     - [error] if Kernel is older than the minimum required version
-    - [error] if required cgroups subsystem aren't in set up
+    - [error] if required cgroups subsystem aren't set up
-  - if using docker:
-    - [warning/error] if Docker service does not exist, if it is disabled, if it is not active.
-    - [error] if Docker endpoint does not exist or does not work
-    - [warning] if docker version is not in the list of validated docker versions
-  - If using other cri engine:
-    - [error] if crictl socket does not answer
+- [error] if the CRI endpoint does not answer
 - [error] if user is not root
 - [error] if the machine hostname is not a valid DNS subdomain
 - [warning] if the host name cannot be reached via network lookup